-Menopause can present challenges for many women, including the dreaded "hot flashes" - the most common symptom - and a loss of skin suppleness and bone strength.
-Now, a growing body of research suggests edible collagen supplements could combat the symptoms of menopause, improving the quality of life for women who take them.
+Menopause can present challenges for many women.
+These include the dreaded "hot flashes" - the most common symptom - and a loss of skin suppleness and bone strength.
+Now, a growing body of research suggests edible collagen supplements could combat the symptoms of menopause.
+Consequently, this could improve the quality of life for women who take them.

 In addition to hot flashes during the menopausal transition, you're also faced with the acceleration of collagen loss.
 This causes the skin to become less supple, leading to more wrinkles.
 It can also lead to the bones becoming more brittle.

-As well as clinical trials, anecdotal evidence and consumer reviews support the theory that taking collagen orally can alleviate some of the symptoms commonly associated with menopause.
+As well as clinical trials, there are anecdotal evidence and consumer reviews.
+Many support the theory that taking collagen orally can ease some of the symptoms commonly associated with menopause.
 Read on to find out the link between menopause and collagen supplements and what people say about how it has helped them.

 How much collagen do women lose at menopause?

-It's believed this is because of a decrease in oestrogen production, due to there being oestrogen beta receptors in the skin’s dermal matrix that are instrumental in collagen formation.
+It's believed this is because of a decrease in oestrogen production.
+There are oestrogen beta receptors in the skin’s dermal matrix that are instrumental in collagen formation.

 This dramatic reduction in collagen causes the skin to become less elastic.
-When combined with hormonal changes that cause dryness as well, the skin becomes increasingly prone to fine lines, wrinkles and sagging.
+This effect combines with hormonal changes that cause dryness as well.
+Consequently, skin becomes increasingly prone to fine lines, wrinkles and sagging.

-For this reason, many people take collagen supplements to help keep their skin, nails, hair, bones, joints and other parts of the body in tip-top shape, helping to retain youthful suppleness.
-A growing body of evidence now shows collagen consumption may combat symptoms often associated with menopause.
+For this reason, many people take collagen supplements to help keep their skin, nails, hair, bones, joints and other parts of the body in tip-top shape.
+It helps to retain a youthful suppleness.
+The evidence indicates collagen consumption may combat symptoms often associated with menopause.

 How do collagen supplements help with menopause?

-Taking a collagen supplement to increase the amount of collagen in our body can help improve the appearance of fine lines and wrinkles, leaving the skin looking more youthful.
-Clinical trials have concluded the results become significantly more noticeable after eight weeks, although some improvements can be seen after four weeks.
+Taking a collagen supplement to increase the amount of collagen in our body can help improve the appearance of fine lines and wrinkles.
+The result is more youthful-looking skin.
+Clinical trials have concluded the results become significantly more noticeable after eight weeks, however some improvements are often visible in as little as four weeks.

 Thinning hair can also occur post-menopause.
 For women, hair loss can impact self-confidence and self-esteem.
-Hair is made up mainly of keratin, so because collagen contains some of the amino acids needed to build keratin, it can improve our hair's condition.
+Hair consists mainly of keratin.
+Since collagen contains some of the amino acids needed to build keratin, it can improve our hair's condition.
 Clinical trials have concluded taking collagen supplements can result in fuller and thicker hair.

 Another after-effect of menopause can be aching and stiff joints.
 As natural collagen production slows down, this can cause joint pain.
 Taking a collagen supplement over a period of time can help reduce joint pain and improve the symptoms of osteoarthritis.

-Researchers have suggested collagen supplements can accumulate in cartilage, stimulating more natural collagen production by the body's tissues.
-Evidence suggests women in the early stages of menopause who take collagen supplements can have a less stressful experience.
+Researchers have suggested collagen supplements can accumulate in cartilage.
+This stimulates more natural collagen production by the body's tissues.
+Evidence suggests women early in menopause may have a less stressful experience by taking collagen supplements.

 Which is the best type of collagen for menopause?

-People are increasingly turning to the latest type, marine collagen, made from collagen protein sourced from fish, after a number of scientific studies about its effectiveness were published.
-It has a high collagen content that is absorbed easily into the body.
+People are turning en masse to the latest type, marine collagen, made from collagen protein sourced from fish.
+This is because a number of scientific studies have emerged about its effectiveness.
+It has a high collagen content that absorbs easily into the body.

 It is also described as a more sustainable, eco-friendly product by customers, many of whom prefer it to bovine collagen.
 Some people can't take bovine collagen for religious reasons or ethical reasons, so prefer marine collagen.

-Available in several different forms, including liquid, powder or tablets, marine collagen is tasteless and odourless.
-It is also popular because new research is being carried out all the time into how collagen may help delay the signs of ageing, something many women are concerned about post-menopause.
+Marine collagen is available in several different forms, including liquid, powder or tablets.
+It is tasteless and odourless.
+Part of its popularity is down to new research emerging all the time.
+The evidence that collagen may help delay the signs of ageing is growing.
+This is something that concerns many women about post-menopause.

-A study in 2015 revealed a supplement containing collagen achieved significant improvements in the depth of wrinkles, skin elasticity and hydration of the skin in women aged between 45 and 64.
+A study in 2015 yielded interesting results about supplements containing collagen.
+It showed significant improvements in the depth of wrinkles, skin elasticity and hydration of the skin in women aged between 45 and 64.

 A separate study concluded collagen had a positive effect on bone density.
 Post-menopause, a loss of bone density is common, increasing the risk of osteoporosis in later life.
-Trials suggested collagen supplements may increase bone mineral density, protect cartilage and lead to less painful joints.
+Trials suggested collagen supplements may:

-Studies also show a collagen supplement can create a significant improvement in postmenopausal women's hair volume, shine and thickness.
-This is hardly surprising since collagen makes up 70% of the dermis, the middle layer of our skin where the hair's roots are housed.
+Studies also show a collagen supplement can improvement postmenopausal women's hair volume, shine and thickness.
+This is hardly surprising since collagen makes up 70% of the dermis, the middle layer of our skin where the hair's roots lie.

-An eight-week controlled study of 114 women aged 45 to 65 years examined the effects of taking 2.5g of collagen hydrolysate per day on the condition of the skin.
+There was an eight-week controlled study of 114 women aged 45 to 65 years.
+It examined the effects of taking 2.5g of collagen hydrolysate per day on the condition of the skin.
 The results spoke in favour of collagen supplements.
-In particular, a visible difference in eye wrinkles was noted.
+In particular, the study revealed a visible difference in eye wrinkles.

 What do customers say about collagen for menopause?

-Many customers who have tried collagen supplements from Kollo Health have said it's amazing for menopause and are thrilled with its effects on their well-being.
+Many customers who have tried collagen supplements from Kollo Health have said it's amazing for menopause.
+Some have even described its effects on their well-being as life-changing.
 The comments have been extremely positive.

 A 45-year-old female, in the early stages of menopause, said she had been taking a daily shot of collagen for a couple of months.
-She described how she was incredibly impressed with the results, as it had improved the appearance of her skin, which had been adversely impacted.
+She described how she was incredibly impressed with the results.
+It had improved the appearance of her skin, which had been adversely impacted.

-Another customer said they had to "rave about Kollo" because taking collagen supplements had "changed everything".
+Another customer said they had to "rave about Kollo".
+Taking collagen supplements had "changed everything".
 She described how her hair had grown back glossier and stronger, looking better than it had done in years.
 In addition, her nails had become stronger than they had ever been.

-A third post-menopausal female who had been taking a collagen supplement for four months said she couldn't believe how much better she felt.
+A third post-menopausal female had been taking our collagen supplement for four months.
+She said she couldn't believe how much better she felt.
 She described how she was sleeping better, had thicker and glossier hair and improved skin texture and appearance.

 At the age of 51, she said her skin was softer and firmer, making her "absolutely love" ingestible collagen.
 She intended to continue to take it every day for the rest of her life.

 A fourth female customer in her 50's had been taking a collagen supplement mixed into a glass of fresh orange juice every morning.
 She was "absolutely amazed" by the results.
-After three weeks, her hair felt "much thicker" - a revelation after four years of suffering thinning hair due to menopause - and she was "very excited" to be getting her hair back again.
+After three weeks, her hair felt "much thicker".
+This was a revelation after four years of suffering thinning hair due to menopause.
+She said she was "very excited" to be getting her hair back again.

 Is collagen for menopause backed by science?

 Collagen is the main protein that forms our body's connective tissues.
 It is crucial everywhere, from the skin's dermis to the cartilage in our joints and the muscles.
-The depletion of collagen during menopause is accelerated by the reduction in oestrogen levels.
+The depletion of collagen during menopause accelerates with the reduction in oestrogen levels.

-Although we experience side effects from the production of collagen in our bodies, these can be mitigated to slow down the impact of collagen supplements.
-While multi-vitamins help improves the levels of vitamins and minerals in our body, collagen supplements can help our bodies to maintain healthy levels of this vital structural protein as menopause begins.
+We experience side effects from the decline of collagen in our bodies.
+But we can mitigate this to slow down the impact of menopause-related collagen loss.
+Multi-vitamins help improve the levels of vitamins and minerals in our body.
+Similarly, collagen supplements can help maintain healthy levels of this vital structural protein as menopause begins.

 Kollo Health's top collagen supplement, backed by science, uses 10g of Type I marine collagen peptides per dose.
-The formula also includes vitamins B and C, improving the collagen's absorption rate and further enhancing the body's natural collagen formation.
+The formula also includes vitamins B and C, improving the collagen's absorption rate.
+This further enhances the body's natural collagen formation.

 The Kollo formula also contains L-Lysine to boost the immune system.
-The combination of specially selected ingredients is aimed at producing healthier skin, nails, hair, joints and bones when women going through menopause most need support.
+The combination of specially-selected ingredients aims to improve health in the skin, nails, hair, joints and bones.
+It is there when women going through menopause most need support.

-The science behind the "anti-ageing" label suggests collagen keeps the body more supple and healthier in appearance during menopause, a time of great change.
-Some customers choose a monthly subscription plan, investing in the structure of their body and choosing a daily 10g dose of liquid collagen from Kollo Health.
+The science behind the "anti-ageing" label suggests collagen keeps the body supple and healthier in appearance.
+This is important during menopause, a time of great change.
+Some customers choose a monthly subscription plan, investing in the structure of their body.
+This gives them a daily 10g dose of liquid collagen from Kollo Health.

 What forms do marine collagen come in?

-Kollo's tasty liquid collagen supplement can be ingested either as a shot or a drink.
+You can take Kollo's tasty liquid collagen supplement either as a shot or a drink.
 We're confident you won't find a better collagen supplement on the market.

-Collagen supplements can be taken in drinks, tablets, powders and topical creams.
+Collagen supplements are available as drinks, tablets, powders and topical creams.
 Many people feel oral consumption is the best way to absorb collagen peptides into their body.
-After consuming collagen daily, they have reported improved skin health , including a reduction in sagging and wrinkles and better elasticity.
+After consuming collagen daily, they have reported improved skin health .
+This includes a reduction in sagging and wrinkles and better elasticity.

 While there are many wonderful things about being female, going through menopause isn't one of them!
-Remember that collagen is considered an ally for females at all stages of menopause when it comes to improving skin condition and overall health.
+Remember that collagen is an ally for females at all stages of menopause.
+It can be instrumental in improving skin condition and overall health.